ArmstrongCyberops/Linux-notes/README.md

 - cd ~ # Returns/resets your back to home directory.

 ## mkdir
-- Create a new directory.
+- Creates a new directory.
-Example : mkdir test-folder.
+Example : mkdir newdirectory.

 ## cat
 - The cat command is generally used for displaying the